 Your Car’s Back-up Warning System

 The back-up warning system in your car will alert you to objects that are in your path as you back out of places like your garage or a parking spot.
 It implements rear sensors that detect and warn you of objects that are behind your vehicle.
 It’s important to note that these safety mechanisms won’t always detect moving objects.
 Always check over your shoulder and use your driving mirrors while backing up, but if you feel or hear a warning emitted by this safety system, it could mean that there’s an object behind you that you’ve missed.

 This safety mechanism is intended to adapt your car’s headlights to the conditions of the roadway, including curves and hills, so that your driving path is better illuminated.
 With this feature, your headlights will actually move from side to side as you turn your steering wheel while taking a curve.
 It will not, however, automatically switch your headlights from low beam to high beams or vice versa.
 All you need do to implement this safety mechanism is to turn your steering wheel as appropriate, your automatic lights will take over from there.

 This is an abbreviated sampling of some of the safety options out there.
 When purchasing a new vehicle, always discuss its safety mechanisms and how they operate with the dealer so that you’re not taken by surprise as you motor along in your new ride.

-If you’ve been injured by another driver’s negligence, in Philadelphia is here to help.
-Our experienced car accident lawyers have the skill and dedication to advocate for your claim’s best possible resolution, so please or call us at 215-825-5183 today.
+If you’ve been injured by another driver’s negligence, The Levin Firm in Philadelphia is here to help.
+Our experienced car accident lawyers have the skill and dedication to advocate for your claim’s best possible resolution, so please contact or call us at 215-825-5183 today.